 We have already established that a bachelor’s degree is a requirement for a Juris Doctor program, but what is the best bachelor’s degree?
 This is a question I get a lot.
 There is no specific bachelor’s degree that is required to be accepted into a Juris Doctorate program.
 However, there are certain majors that can best prepare you for a rigorous law degree.

-If you know what type of lawyer you want to be, such as a Criminal Lawyer, Family Lawyer, or Financial/Corporate Lawyer.
-You can choose a bachelor’s degree which supports the type of lawyer you want to be.
+It’s helpful if you know what type of lawyer you want to be, such as a Criminal Lawyer, Family Lawyer, or Financial/Corporate Lawyer.
+You can choose a bachelor’s degree that supports the type of lawyer you want to be.
 For example, a criminal lawyer would benefit from a Criminal Justice major while a family lawyer would benefit from a Psychology major.

 Below are the 8 best undergraduate majors if you are considering continuing your education to a J.D. degree.